commons-icao/commons-icao-java/README.md

-# Icarus
+# ICAO Utils

-Icarus provides reusable ICAO related classes and utilities for Java and Kotlin.
+A collection of reusable Java and Kotlin utilities for working with ICAO-related standards and formats.

 ## License